Latest: a doggy dérive, in New Bedford (MA)

 We have a repertoire of five walks which can be extended or reduced depending on the season (our routes on the coldest and hottest days of the year are practically identical), a beagle-scale interpretation of the 30 minute walk round the block.
 We have also tried beating the bound/aries, or at least as much of them as is within beagling distance, off-pavement action permitting.

-While the beags keep their noses on the job I am free to make my own observations of our patch, exploring the unexpected in the local streetscape from prize winning modernist housing to a Le Corbusier style block, tracking the latest teardowns and outdoor fashions, and monitoring the state of trees.
+While the beags keep their noses on the job I am free to make my own observations of our patch, exploring the unexpected in the local streetscape from prize winning modernist housing in Bredalsparken to a Le Corbusier style block, tracking the latest teardowns and outdoor fashions, and monitoring the state of trees.
 Our walks are the perfect justification for wandering into areas where a daily routine would never take us.